Intellectual-Vehicle/Intellectual-Vehicle/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on Community Outreach
+- 🌱 I’m currently learning Flask
+- 👯 I’m looking to collaborate on Educational Projects
+- 🤔 I’m looking for help with Back-end Applications
+- 💬 Ask me about Science, Environment, Culture, Politics (when I'm eventually reachable)
+- 📫 How to reach me: TBD
+- 😄 Pronouns: whatever you like, I can't read
+- ⚡ Fun fact: Everything is something

 <!--
 **Intellectual-Vehicle/Intellectual-Vehicle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.